 I've spent eight years in the journalism field, but I've been a recovering addict for much longer.

+Editor's note: This publication was formerly known as Mobtown Mag.
 For more information about myself and my work, visit my portfolio website here.
-For those wishing to contact me, fill out the email form below.
+To contact me securely, email me at lhullinger@mobtownredux.news or fill out the form below.
 You can also message me on Signal at loganhullinger.24.